nerc-project/openshift-schemas/README.md

 To update this repository with schemas from your currently cluster:

 ```
-make clean all
+./refresh-schemas.sh
 ```

 This will:

-1. Fetch OpenAPI schemas from the remote cluster
+1. Fetch OpenAPI schemas from the remote cluster (using `./schemautil fetch`)
-2. Split the schema definitions into individual files under the `schemas` directory (wrapped with a bogus metadata header to make kustomize happy)
+2. Split the schema definitions into individual files under the `schemas` directory (using `./schemautil split`)
-3. Re-generate `schemas/kustomization.yaml`
+4. Re-generate `schemas/kustomization.yaml` (using `./schemautil kustomize`)

-This process may modify existing schemas and may add new ones.
-In most cases, you will want update the repository like this:
+At this point, you need to add new schemas to the repository.
+If you only want new schemas (that is, you want to ignore any modifications to existing schemas), you can do something like this:

 ```
-git checkout schemas
+git checkout schemas/*/*.json
 git add schemas
+git commit ...
 ```

-This will ignore modifications and add new schemas.

 ## Generating the merged schema

 To generate the final `openshift-api-schema.json` document, run: